Multifunction Copier vs Desktop Printer: Which is Best for Your Client?

 Start by answering the simple question: how big is your client’s company?

-Honestly, today’s copiers probably have more in common with smartphones than traditional printers.
+Today’s copiers probably have more in common with smartphones than traditional printers.
 For example, Xerox copiers include ConnectKey software, which offers a large selection of apps that significantly increase its functionality.

 “It’s today’s smart workplace assistant that doesn’t just copy, scan, fax, or print, but also translates, shares, and creates electronic documents with just a few easy taps on the screen,” reads Xerox’s website.